joshtkehoe/lambda-python-gdal/README.md

     aws configure
     # copy/paste your AWS Access Key when prompted
     # copy/paste your AWS Secret Access Key when prompted
-    # Use us-east-1 for the Default Region Name
+    # add your Default Region Name
-    # Use json for Default Output Format
+    # set your preferred Default Output Format
     aws s3 cp lambda.zip s3://{S3 Bucket Name}/temp_lambda.zip
     ```
 1. Terminate or stop the EC2 instance that you used to create the zip
 1. Add Lambda function code to the root of the zip.
 This will be your handler and your worker.
-I may add my function and worker to this project in the future - I just need to sanitize it first and remove all proprietary information.
-Until then, [this](http://www.perrygeo.com/running-python-with-compiled-code-on-aws-lambda.html) is a good example of calling a worker from a lambda function and adding the dependencies to the library path.
+I added a basic stub handler and worker to this project that demonstrates how the Lambda function invokes the worker with GDAL libraries.
+[Here](http://www.perrygeo.com/running-python-with-compiled-code-on-aws-lambda.html) is another good example of calling a worker from a lambda function and adding the dependencies to the library path.